AACD Accreditation Frequently Asked Questions

 Q. What needs to be completed in the Accreditation process?

-Q. What is the cost of this process?
+Q. What is the cost of the process?

 Q. Is there an application that I need to fill out to begin the process?

-A. Yes.
-The application begins with the written examination application.
+A. The program begins with the written examination application.

 Q. When can I take the written examination?